-Lord Howarth has made three short speeches in the House of Lords on the inclusion of nonclinical practice - including in particular a focus on creativity/culture/nature - in the Health & Social Care Bill.
+Lord Howarth has made a series of short speeches in the House of Lords on the inclusion of nonclinical practice - including in particular a focus on creativity/culture/nature - in the Health & Social Care Bill.

 "Non-clinical approaches can help us move away from the present state of affairs, in which we are under-doctored and over-medicated, and they will bring significant cost savings.
 The World Health Organization’s scoping review reported that evaluation of Arts on Prescription suggested an average return on investment of £2.30 for every £1 spent, through reductions in unnecessary prescribing and reductions in the use of health services, including emergency hospital admissions."

 In his second speech on 11 January, Lord Howarth cites the examples of a number of organisations (and CHWA members) including Intermission Youth, Gloucestershire Artlift, UCLH Arts, and Air Arts at Derby and Burton Hospitals.
 The video is available here, and text here.

 "Increasing numbers of ICS leaders are recognising how creative health approaches can valuably support the NHS.
 Let us make sure that, in framing this legislation, we guarantee appropriate opportunities for social prescribing and other non-clinical interventions to make the full contribution of which they are capable to benefiting both mental and physical health.